JKlueber/grammar_to_blocks/README.md

 the rule it came from (so you get a full report instead of playing whack-a-mole).
 On success it returns `true`.

+`CrossReference` nodes (`feature=[TargetRule:TERMINAL]`) are treated as a leaf, the same as `Keyword`/`RuleCall` — the validator doesn't need to descend into the reference's own target-rule/terminal, since there's nothing underneath it that could itself violate the subset.

-You can override which types/cardinalities are allowed via `options.allowedTypes` / `options.allowedCardinalities` if you extend the rest of the pipeline to support more constructs (the file's docstring specifically calls out `UnorderedGroup` and `CrossReference` as the likely next additions).
+You can override which types/cardinalities are allowed via `options.allowedTypes` / `options.allowedCardinalities` if you extend the rest of the pipeline to support more constructs (the file's docstring specifically calls out `UnorderedGroup` as the likely next addition).

 ### `generate_blockly/src/ir-builder.js` — grammar AST → IR